Coool/tt-rss-mailer-smtp-clone/README.md

 	define('SMTP_SKIP_CERT_CHECKS', false);
 	// Accept all SSL certificates, use with caution.

+	define('SMTP_CA_FILE', '/path/to/ca.crt');
+	// Use a custom CA certificate for SSL/TLS secure connections.
+	// Only used if SMTP_SKIP_CERT_CHECKS is false.
 ```

 At least SMTP_SERVER needs to set for plugin to work.